tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

 * Examples
 * Performance Tests

+Moreover, each test is further classified according to the expected time needed to run it.
+Tests are classified as:

+* QUICK
+* EXTENSIVE
+* TAKES_FOREVER

+Note that specifying EXTENSIVE fullness will also run tests in QUICK category.
+Specifying TAKES_FOREVER will run tests in EXTENSIVE and QUICK categories.
+By default, only QUICK tests are ran.

+As a rule of thumb, tests that must be run to ensure |ns3| coherence should be QUICK (i.e., take a few seconds).
+Tests that could be skipped, but are nice to do can be EXTENSIVE; these are tests that typically need minutes.
+TAKES_FOREVER is left for tests that take a really long time, in the order of several minutes.
+The main classification goal is to be able to run the buildbots in a reasonable time, and still be able to perform more extensive tests when needed.

 BuildVerificationTests
 ++++++++++++++++++++++

 These are relatively simple tests that are built along with the distribution and are used to make sure that the build is pretty much working.
-Our current unit tests live in the source files of the code they test and are built into the ns-3 modules; and so fit the description of BVTs.
-BVTs live in the same source code that is built into the ns-3 code.
+Our current unit tests live in the source files of the code they test and are built into the |ns3| modules; and so fit the description of BVTs.
+BVTs live in the same source code that is built into the |ns3| code.
 Our current tests are examples of this kind of test.

 Unit Tests